 Tortilla española is everything we love about Spanish cooking—lusty, elemental, assuredly simple.
 Traditionally this Iberian omelet gets its heft from thin-sliced potatoes, but in the cookbook Cocinar En Casa (El Bulli, 2003), the chef Ferran Adrià proposes an audacious update.
 Eschewing the dirty work of peeling, slicing, and frying the potato, Adrià substitutes a generous handful of store-bought thick-cut potato chips, which soften to just the right tenderness thanks to a soak in the beaten egg before the omelet is cooked.
 Innovative as this approach may be, the result is absolutely canonical.

-2 oz. thinly sliced serrano ham or prosciutto
+- 2 oz. thinly sliced serrano ham or prosciutto

 - 1⁄4 cup finely chopped canned piquillo peppers or pimentos

-1 tbsp. thyme leaves
+- 1 Tbsp. fresh thyme leaves

-8 eggs, lightly beaten
+- 8 eggs, lightly beaten

-Kosher salt and freshly ground black pepper, to taste
+- Kosher salt and freshly ground black pepper, to taste

-2 tbsp. olive oil
+- 2 Tbsp. olive oil